-- Squamous cell cancer - from the cells that line the upper part of the esophagus
+- Squamous cell cancer - from the epithelial cells that line the esophagus

-- Adenocarcinoma - from the cells in lower part of the esophagus, near the stomach
+- Adenocarcinoma - from the glandular cells in lower part of the esophagus, near the stomach

-According to the National Cancer Institute, esophageal cancer contributed to 1.0 percent of all new cancer cases in 2018.
-Also, the earlier it's caught, the better, with the 5-year survival for localized esophageal cancer currently at 45.2 percent.
+According to the National Cancer Institute, esophageal cancer contributes to 1.0 percent of all new cancer cases in the United States.
+Also, the earlier it's caught, the better, with the 5-year survival rate for localized esophageal cancer currently sitting at greater than 47 percent.